Money Transfer Credit Cards

 What's the difference between a money transfer and a balance transfer card?

-A balance transfer card is where you transfer the balance you owe on one card to another.
-This usually costs a fee and is primarily used to move a balance that’s building interest to another card with either a lower interest rate or no interest at all.
+A balance transfer card transfers the debt you owe on one credit card to another.
+This usually costs a fee and is primarily used to move a balance building interest to another card with either a lower interest rate or no interest at all.

 A money transfer card moves money from a credit card into your bank account.